riccardo0005/Learning-Python-as-a-beginner/README.md

-# Learning-Python
+# Learning-Python-C
 Basic exercises in Python
-# 📘 Personal Python Exercises
+# 📘 Personal Python-C Exercises
-This repository contains a collection of **basic Python exercises** I've created to support my learning journey as a self-taught developer.
+This repository contains a collection of **basic Python-C exercises** I've created to support my learning journey as a self-taught developer.
 ---